Weihang1996/moq-transport-WH-Ding/draft-ietf-moq-transport.md

 opened for this subscription.
 This helps the subscriber know if it has received all of the data published in this subscription by comparing the number of streams received.
 The subscriber can immediately remove all subscription state once the same number of streams have been processed.
-If the track had Forwarding Preference = Datagram, the publisher MUST set Stream Count to 0.
 If the publisher is unable to set Stream Count to the exact number of streams opened for the subscription, it MUST set Stream Count to 2^62 - 1.
 Subscribers SHOULD use a timeout or other mechanism to remove subscription state in case